How to write a media release

 Would you like to learn more about how to write or distribute a media release?

 Green Door Co has launched PR 4 SMEs – a comprehensive online course which will provide you with the knowledge and tools to launch your own successful PR program.
 The course is designed for startups, entrepreneurs, SMEs and marketing teams who want to upskill in PR.
-To find out more or to enrol click here.
+To find out more or to get a free trial click here.